Mulled Bourbon Punch

 There’s so much spice and complexity in this punch!
 Each sip brings out a different note.
 First the bright lemon, then the honey and hibiscus, cinnamon, ginger — and was that cardamom?
 Maybe it’s the bourbon, but it has a wonderful body to it, coating your tongue and throat like a toddy will, so that it’s both scrumptious and somehow deeply fortifying.
 We might even go so far as to say healing.

-Punch is wonderful for entertaining because you can make a big batch of it, put it in a bowl or pitcher, and let folks serve themselves.
-It can be fun to play bartender and mix drinks, but sometimes it’s nice not to be stuck behind the cocktail shaker; you can spend more time mingling with your guests.
+Punch is great for a small, socially distant celebration because you can make a big batch of it in a pitcher.
+It can be fun to play bartender and mix drinks, but sometimes it’s nice not to be stuck behind the cocktail shaker; you can spend more time talking to your guests.

 Our tip: Like a top-notch tea, this drink is lovely poured over ice and garnished with a twist, as we’ve done here, but it’s also a fantastic hot drink.
 Take it with you to the mountains and serve it in a small mug with a cinnamon stick.